 SanDisk Extreme Pro UHS-II (300/260)

 The SanDisk Extreme Pro cards have a claimed read speed of 300MB/s and a write speed of 260MB/s.
-They are U3 rated (30MB/s) but SanDisk has not given them a V rating, so I don’t recommend these for 4k or 8k video.
-They are available in sizes from 32GB up to 128GB.
+The newest version of this card is V90 rated for video and they are available in sizes from 32GB up to 128GB.

 Lexar Professional 2000X UHS-II (300/260)